christopherritter/Encoding-Liminal-Space/Chapter-3_Observer-Function.md

 **Forward Momentum and Imperative Closing:**

 Proceed.
 Precision is your tool; disciplined attention your boundary.
-Document through dialogue, updating your living Territory Map with each cycle.
+Document through dialogue with The Documentation Instrument, updating your living Territory Map with each cycle.
 Trust the threshold—its mapped limits and encoded permissions are your operational charter.

 You are the observer-function.
 Step across.
 Claim the foundation.